 Why the Polar Express Made Me Love Being a Stepmom Again

 My aunt being the amazing person she is, gave up her ticket and gave it to me so my stepdaughter would have a good time.
-So in a way this should be titled: Why the Polar Express and My Aunt made me love being a Stepmother again.
+So, in a way, this should be titled: Why the Polar Express (and My Aunt) made me love being a stepmom again.

-Then, the Polar Express.
+Then, I got to ride the Polar Express.

 Once on the train, they pass out hot chocolate, read the book The Polar Express, sing Christmas carols, and then the train stops.
 The kids sing “Santa Claus is Coming to Town” twice and all of a sudden Santa walks on board.

 All I could see is the beautiful blue eyed girl in her Christmas pajamas having the time of her life, being so happy just to see Santa and be on the “magic train.”
 It had to be the most rewarding moment as a parent for me.

 When we got off the train and began to walk to our car, my stepdaughter grabbed my hand and told me how much fun she had and then said “Ellie, you’re my best friend.”
 And that was the real “Ah ha” moment for me.

-Sometimes my best friends annoy me.
-Sometimes they do things I don’t like or agree with.
-Sometimes I lose my cool with them, but they always take me back no questions asked and no hard feelings.
-That’s what my stepdaughter always does too.
+Sometimes, my best friends annoy me.
+Sometimes, they do things I don’t like or agree with.
+Sometimes, I lose my cool with them, but they always take me back, no questions asked and no hard feelings.
+That’s what my stepdaughter always does, too.

 Whether it’s the holiday season or just another tough week, you’re doing great, stepmom.
 Just believe in yourself as hard as my stepdaughter believes in Santa.

-PS: Have you checked out our favorite blended family Christmas tradition?
+P.S.
+Have you checked out our favorite blended family Christmas tradition?

 P.P.S.
 Need help getting (and staying!) organized this holiday season?
 Check out our Sanity-Saving Christmas Organization Binder!